-- Launch the Forcepoint F1E package builder: - Open the ForcepointOneEndpointPackage.zip file. - b) Double-click the WebsenseEndpointPackageBuilder.exe file.
+- 2) Launch the Forcepoint F1E package builder: - Open the ForcepointOneEndpointPackage.zip file. - b) Double-click the WebsenseEndpointPackageBuilder.exe file.
 The Forcepoint F1E package builder utility extracts the required files and launches.

-- On the Select Forcepoint One Endpoint Components screen, select one or more of the following: - Forcepoint Web Security Endpoint (requires Forcepoint Web Security).
+- 3) On the Select Forcepoint One Endpoint Components screen, select one or more of the following: - Forcepoint Web Security Endpoint (requires Forcepoint Web Security).
 If you select Forcepoint Web Security Endpoint here, you must select an option in step 4 below. - Forcepoint DLP Endpoint (requires Forcepoint DLP) - Forcepoint Endpoint Context Agent (requires Forcepoint NGFW)

 - If you selected Forcepoint Web Security Endpoint, also select one of the following: - Direct Connect Endpoint: Choose this option to create a Forcepoint Web Security Direct Connect Endpoint installation package for a full cloud deployment (requires Forcepoint Web Security Cloud) or a hybrid cloud/onpremises deployment (requires the Forcepoint Web Security Hybrid Module).
 Direct Connect Endpoint and Forcepoint ECA cannot be installed together.
-If you selected Forcepoint Endpoint Context Agent above, you cannot select Direct Connect Endpoint here. - Proxy Connect Endpoint: Choose this option to create a Forcepoint Web Security Proxy Connect Endpoint installation package for a full cloud deployment (requires Forcepoint Web Security Cloud) or a hybrid cloud/onpremises deployment (requires the Forcepoint Web Security Hybrid Module). - Remote Filtering Client: Choose this option to provide remote filtering of endpoint machines (requires Forcepoint URL Filtering). - CASB Endpoint (requires Forcepoint CASB license).
-If you select CASB Endpoint here, the package builder automatically selects Forcepoint DLP Endpoint.
-Forcepoint CASB Endpoint is not a part of Forcepoint Web Security Endpoint, but it is included here so it cannot be selected with a Forcepoint Web Security Endpoint option.
-Currently, Forcepoint CASB Endpoint cannot be installed with Forcepoint Web Security Endpoint. - Select a language for the client components, then click Next.
+If you selected Forcepoint Endpoint Context Agent above, you cannot select Direct Connect Endpoint here. - Proxy Connect Endpoint: Choose this option to create a Forcepoint Web Security Proxy Connect Endpoint installation package for a full cloud deployment (requires Forcepoint Web Security Cloud) or a hybrid cloud/onpremises deployment (requires the Forcepoint Web Security Hybrid Module). - Remote Filtering Client: Choose this option to provide remote filtering of endpoint machines (requires Forcepoint URL Filtering). - 5) Select a language for the client components, then click Next.
 In the Forcepoint Security Manager, you can change the language used for displaying messages to Forcepoint DLP Endpoint users, but the language displayed in the user interface (such as buttons, captions, and fields) can only be set during packaging.

-On the Installation Platform and Security screen:
+On the Installation Platform and Security screen, do the following: